Job Support Scheme (JSS):

 What is the minimum number of hours that an employee needs to work for in order to qualify?

-33% of their normal hours for the first 3 months and the government will review the position thereafter.
+Where the business is not required to close by the government the answer is: 20% of their normal hours for the first 3 months and the government will review the position thereafter.

 Further information will be published shortly as to the definition of ‘normal’ hours.
 This will follow a similar definition as that used for the Coronavirus Job Retention Scheme (also known as the furlough scheme)

 Who tops up the payment to the employee?